cimigree/MicroConsumer/README.md

 ## Acknowledgments

 * Thank you to John Lange from Academy Pittsburgh from whom I learned how to learn.
-* Thanks also to Josh Gretz from TrueFit whose React started kit I used and who taught me a lot about what I know about React
+* Thanks also to Josh Gretz from TrueFit whose React starter kit I used and who taught me a lot about what I know about React